duneanalytics/prometheus-trusted-advisor-exporter/README.md

 ## Configuration

-`prometheus-trusted-advisor-exporter` supports the following environment variables for configuration:
+The exporter is configured via the following environment variables:

 | Variable         | Description   | Default value |
 |------------------| ------------- |---------------|